 Fifth wheels look fascinating and grab the attention of many campers.
 However, there are some differences between them and your average RV.

-Knowing the difference is important for maintaining yours or, if you don’t already have one, buying one!
+Knowing the difference is essential for maintaining yours or buying one if you don’t already have one!

 1. What is a Fifth Wheel?

 A fifth wheel is a camper trailer connected to the bed of a truck with the help of a hitch.
-The fifth wheel hitch is a flat, large plate similar to that of a horseshoe.
+The fifth wheel hitch is a flat, large plate similar to a horseshoe’s.

 Fifth wheels support a design that allows them to carry much heavier loads than regular ball hitches with the help of a very robust attachment system known as a fifth-wheel trailer hitch.

 Its design is sturdier, with the front edge of the trailer extending over the truck’s rear bumper.
-Instead of attaching to the rear of the vehicle, this hitch is in the truck’s bed.
+Instead of attaching to the vehicle’s rear, this hitch is in the truck’s bed.

-If you hire a professional to install it correctly, the trailer’s weight would be pressing down between the rear axle and the cab of the pickup.
+If you hire a professional to install it correctly, the trailer’s weight will press down between the rear axle and the pickup’s cab.

-The balanced weight distribution and pressure allow the truck to carry significantly heavier weight or a much larger trailer.
+The balanced weight distribution and pressure allow the truck to carry significantly heavier or much larger trailers.

 How Does It Work?